MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-configure-settings.md

 1. Open the app you want to remove the setting app value for in the [app designer](../model-driven-apps/create-model-driven-app.md#create-an-app).
 1. On the command bar, select **Settings**.
 1. In the **Settings** dialog, select the **Features** or **Upcoming** tab.
 1. Select **Reset to environment value** next to the setting app value you want to delete.
 This makes the setting value fall back to the setting environment value if one exists.
-If no setting environment value exists, it will fallback to the setting's default value.
+If no setting environment value exists, it will fallback to the setting's default value.<br> Note that the option to **Reset to environment value** is only displayed if a setting app value was previously added for that setting.
 1. Save and publish the app.

 ### Adding or updating a setting app value using the solution explorer